boogie666/atom-mocha/README.md

 Me: My my, what a curious fellow you seem to be?!

-This plugin is written a bit differently then others, I like to thing.
+This plugin is written a bit differently then others, I like to think.
 Sure the main entry point has to be made with Atom's API.
 But everything else is [React](https://facebook.github.io/react/) + [Redux](http://rackt.org/redux/index.html).